 “Strong we are on the open steppes,” Andil declared, looking from one chieftain to another.
 Many others had since come to the center of the conflict that had almost exploded just outside their true enemy’s stockade.
 “Therefore let us open this place.
 Bring out ropes, and fire, and let us burn down this stockade, and what we cannot burn we will tear down.
 Then all shall have the chance to prove their valor upon the open field, both we and our enemies.”
 He would not have been able to come up with such a plan himself, but a conference of the Wisers, who were less prone to infighting than the chieftains, had settled upon it while the warriors flung their strength and broke upon the walls.
 Then the chieftains deemed this plan wise, and preparations were made, and battle joined once more.

-Ediplun had taken to following him around, mopping his balding brow and trying to give little speeches of encouragement to the soldiers; the latter was actually slightly endearing.
-When the tribesman had made his speech before the gate in their strange, guttural language, Vere had asked Ediplun to have his scholars translate it, but none of them had been familiar with the language, and that effort had stalled.
+Ediplun had taken to following him around, mopping his balding brow and trying to give little speeches of encouragement to the soldiers; the latter was slightly endearing when anyone had the attention to spare.
+When the tribesman had made his speech before the gate in his strange, guttural language, Vere had asked Ediplun to have his scholars translate it, but none of them had been familiar with the language, and that effort had stalled.
 Not that it would likely have helped, but Vere would have at least liked to know why he had been so wrong, why the tribesmen had come after the fort and its people, instead of staying at the starfall site.

 Once, a group of savages actually vaulted over the wall to the stockade’s interior, unsheathing their bronze scimitars and hacking wildly at anything they saw; they must have made spectacular leaps from horseback to clear the barrier.
 Vere rushed over, his own steel blade glittering cold and deadly against their warmer bronze weapons, and showed them the meaning of swordsmanship.
 No others made such an attempt, which Vere counted fortunate; his defenders, already stretched thin, could ill-afford to do battle both inside and outside the stockade.
 Already the wall was looking patchy or damaged in places where logs had been broken or burnt through or torn away, and arrows flew with terrifying accuracy through those small openings, making them ever harder to defend.